adamcarheden/schema-sure/README.md

 	// Your Object Definition
 	{ myValue: {} },

-	// Your constructor runs after DataTrue has assigned values to the object
+	// Your constructor runs after SchemaSure has assigned values to the object
 	// It receives an argument array with the first argument to 'new Class(...)' shifted out function(initVals, arg2, arg3) {
 		this.myValue += arg2 + arg3
 	},

 	// The prototype of your class
-	NonDTClass.prototype
+	NonSSClass.prototype
 )

 var a = new ClassA(
 	{ myValue: 1 }, // Initializaion values.
-DataTrue assigns these for you
+SchemaSure assigns these for you
 	2,              // arg2
 	3               // arg3
 	// You can pass as many additional values as you like